Nyandisk/winmine-bosnia/README.md

 https://archive.org/details/minesweeperxp

 ## Compiling
-Compile to 32 bit DLL in vs2022 (if you use the same project then Release x86 should do the trick) Despite GitHub saying it is a C project, it is a C++ project, but due to MinHook also existin
+Compile to 32 bit DLL in vs2022 (if you use the same project then Release x86 should be ok)

 ## Libraries Used
  - MinHook (lib) v1.3.4 | License is in the ext folder.